LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

   application.
 In other words, the ICD library exported Vulkan symbols must not clash with the loader's exported Vulkan symbols.

-- Beware of interposing by dynamic OS library loaders if the offical Vulkan names are used.
-On Linux, if offical names are used, the ICD library must be linked with -Bsymbolic.
+- Beware of interposing by dynamic OS library loaders if the official Vulkan names are used.
+On Linux, if official names are used, the ICD library must be linked with -Bsymbolic.

 2) Deprecated

+[jjuliano] Is it time to remove the deprecated method?

-- vkGetInstanceProcAddr exported in the ICD library and returns valid function pointers for all the Vulkan API entrypoints.
+- vkGetInstanceProcAddr exported in the ICD library and returns valid function pointers for all the Vulkan API entry points.

 - vkCreateInstance exported in the ICD library;